 There is no set rule for how much tea to be used.
 It all comes down to personal preference and the type of tea being brewed.
 For someone who is new to tea brewing, we recommend using 3 grams of tea per 8 ounce cup of water.
 How much is 3 grams of tea?
 For most teas, it is 1 tea spoon.
 However, for some open leaf teas such as White teas and some Oolong teas, it may take two or more teaspoons to equal 3 grams.
 And for some other teas that are tightly rolled and broken up use less than 1 teaspoon.
 Remember, 3 grams of tea per 8 ounce cup of water is not a rule of thumb.
-You can use more or less tea leaves according to your preference, and your brewing habit.
-It is always better to use less tea leaves if you are not sure how strong you would like the tea to be.
+You can use more or less tea leaves according to your preference, your brewing habit.

 Low temperature (160˚F - 175˚F) is ideal for delicate teas such as Chinese Green teas, Steamed Japanese Green teas, and White teas.
 When infusing young and delicate tea leaves, if the water is too hot the tea infusion will become bitter and astringent.
 Thus, we recommend using water between 160˚F and 175˚F (70˚c- 80˚c).
 Examples of teas that required low water temperature are Bi Luo Chun, high grade Dragon Well, Jasmine Pearls, Sencha, Gyokuro, Silver Needle and so on.